 - Continuous improvement and adaptation is simply a given, certainly in a changing digital ecosystem and a changing legal and geopolitical context.

-The GDPR and enterprise information/data management
+The GDPR and enterprise information and content management

 Information systems, data quality monitoring, information governance processes, business processes and so forth need to be conceived or redesigned with the privacy by design requirements and, among others, the aspects of consent and control of the GDPR in mind.